garmin/whisk/README.md

 ## Layer Fetching

 Whisk has the ability to automatically fetch the layers required to build a given set of products when configuring.
-This a user to fetch only the required subset, instead of being forced to checkout all layers.
+This allows a user to fetch only the required subset, instead of being forced to checkout all layers.
 This can significantly cut down on the amount of fetching, particularly since whisk encourages the same remote module to be present in the source tree multiple times for multiple versions (e.g. you will probably have oe-core or poky present multiple times in your source tree; one for each version).
 This can be particularly help for CI builds where the extra fetching wastes computation time.

 Fetching is controlled by `fetch` objects in the `whisk.yaml` file.
 The top level, version objects, and layer sets can all have a fetch object, see the